Thamasb/Zodiac-Quiz/README.md

 # Bugs

-- I missed a cpital letter in JavaSript file, after I found it
+- I missed a cpital letter in JavaSript file, after when I found it the quiz worked again..
+- After Jshint validation I found missing semicolons in JavasCript file, all of the solved.
+- After Jshint validation I checked all of the warnings and mosty of them solved.
+- During the manual test I discovered when I started the game without username and the warning message pops up, later when I finished the game and restart it, the warning message was still there and also the username.

 # Deployment